bryaneduarr/turbostack/config/typescript/README.md

 # `@workspace/typescript`

-Shared [TypeScript](https://www.typescriptlang.org/) configuration for the Turborepo workspace.
+Shared [TypeScript](https://www.typescriptlang.org/) configuration for the workspace.

 ## Overview

-This package provides standardized TypeScript configurations used across all TypeScript packages and applications within the monorepo.
+This package provides standardized TypeScript configurations used across all TypeScript packages and applications within the workspace.
 It ensures consistent type checking, module resolution, and compiler options throughout the project.

 ## Features